 Serif fonts have a decorative look that the sans-serifs do not have.
 On the other hand, sans-serif fonts are simpler, cleaner, and sometimes easier to read, especially in digital form.

 These two font style categories are best suited for brand font design, either individually or paired together.
-To illustrate, this article utilizes both.
+This article utilizes both.
 A sans-serif font is used for headlines and sub-headlines, and a serif font has been chosen for body text.

 Each font has a unique purpose.
 Serif fonts, used almost exclusively in literature, are often associated with traditional businesses and convey a serious tone.
 Studies on fonts have shown that words such as “reliable”, “traditional”, “respectable”, “elegant”, “mature”, “expensive”, and “warm” come to mind when using serif fonts.